 An Increased Call for Soft Skills in IT

 This shift is a key part of the increased need for soft skills in the IT field: As AI becomes more mainstream, organizations are seeking IT professionals who demonstrate the soft skills needed to effectively implement, integrate, and drive understanding of new technologies across the company.
 In fact, in a survey of 1,250 HR and line of business executives by consulting firm West Monroe Partners, 66 percent say they’ve rejected an otherwise qualified candidate for an IT role because of deficient soft skills.

-Living through a pandemic has also shaken up organizations, project queues, and routines everywhere — and employers are adapting to a largely remote workplace.
+Living through a pandemic has also shaken up organizations, project queues, and routines everywhere — and employers are adapting to recruit technology candidates in a largely remote workplace.
 We’ll likely see a likely hybrid of remote and “traditional” workspaces in the future.
 With this new mashup of work styles, soft skills are needed to maintain equilibrium and support continuously evolving workplaces.
 Soft skills can often be the lifeblood of an organization, particularly in times of uncertainty and this type of emotional intelligence needs to start at the top.

 Soft Skills: What Are They?

 The easiest way to define soft skills may be to call them people skills or “human skills”—as Claude Silver, Chief Heart Officer of VaynerMedia, has done.
 Soft skills, by Wikipedia’s definition, are “a combination of people skills, social skills, communication skills, character or personality traits, attitudes, career attributes, social intelligence and emotional intelligence quotients, among others.”